Tommy Cooper: Personal life

 Cooper married Gwen Henty in Nicosia, Cyprus, on 24 February 1947.
 She died in 2002.
-They had two children: Thomas, who was born in 1956, became an actor under the name Thomas Henty and died in 1988; and Victoria.
+They had two children, including Thomas Henty.

 From 1967 until his death, Cooper also had a relationship with his personal assistant, Mary Fieldhouse (aka Mary Kay, the wife of composer Norman Kay), who wrote about it in her book, For the Love of Tommy (1986).

-Cooper's will was proved via probate on 29 August 1984, at £327,272.

 On Christmas Day 2018, the documentary Tommy Cooper: In His Own Words was broadcast on Channel 5.
 The programme featured Cooper's daughter, Vicky, who gave her first television interview following years of abstaining "because of the grief".

+Cooper's niece, Sabrina Cooper, was murdered in 2022.
+She ran a local magic shop in Eastbourne.